albertov/pg_schedule/README.md

 Time: 7.524 ms
 ```

-The above query can be slow since the optimizer apparently
+The above query can be slow since the query planner apparently
-can't figure out `schedule_floor` is constant and re-computes
+can't figure out `schedule_floor(current_timestamp)` is constant
-it for every row.
-It be optmized as:
+for the duration of the transaction and re-computes it for every row.
+It can be optimized as:

 ```sql